base-org/pessimism/docs/architecture/etl.markdown

 ### Geth Block Reader Register

 A `BlockHeader` register refers to a block output extracted from a go-ethereum node.
-This register is used for creating `Reader` processs that poll and extract block data from a go-ethereum node in real-time.
+This register is used for creating `Reader` processes that poll and extract block data from a go-ethereum node in real-time.

 ### Geth Account Balance Reader Register

 An `AccountBalance` register refers to a native ETH balance output extracted from a go-ethereum node.
-This register is used for creating `Reader` processs that poll and extract native ETH balance data for some state persisted addresses from a go-ethereum node in real-time.
+This register is used for creating `Reader` processes that poll and extract native ETH balance data for some state persisted addresses from a go-ethereum node in real-time.
 Unlike, the `BlockHeader` register, this register requires knowledge of an address set that's shared with the risk engine to properly function and is therefore addressable.
 Because of this, any heuristic that uses this register must also be addressable.

 ## Managed ETL